Title

 Conversion is the act of changing the use of agricultural land into non-agricultural use/s.

-Conversion is deemed illegal if undertaken after June 15, 1988, without the required order of conversion from the Department of Agrarian Reform (DAR).
+Conversion is deemed illegal if undertaken after June 15, 1988 without the required order of conversion from the DAR.

-Section 73(c) penalizes the conversion by any landowner of agricultural land into non-agricultural use with intent to avoid the application of RA 6657 and to dispossess tenant farmers of the land they till.
+It penalizes a landowner’s conversion of his agricultural land into any non-agricultural use with intent (1) to avoid the application of R.A.
+No. 6657 and (2) to dispossess tenant farmers of the land tilled by them.

-It prohibits the sale, transfer, conveyance, or change of the nature of lands outside urban centers and city limits either in whole or in part after the effectivity of RA 6657 without compliance with the law.
+It penalizes the sale, transfer, conveyance, or change of the nature of lands outside of urban centers and city limits, in whole or in part, after the effectivity of the Act.
+It also states that for tilled lands, the date of registration of the deed in the Register of Deeds, and for unregistered lands, the date of issuance of tax declarations to the transferee, are conclusive.

-The DAR Chief Legal Officer in the province and the Provincial or City Prosecutor jointly head the task force.
+It is headed jointly by the DAR Chief Legal Officer in the province and the Provincial or City Prosecutor.

-Members include the Chief Agrarian Reform Program Officer (CARPO), Assistant Provincial/City Prosecutors designated by the Provincial/City Prosecutor, and two Municipal Agrarian Reform Officers (MAROs) designated by the Provincial Agrarian Reform Officer (PARO).
+Members include the CARPO (Chief Agrarian Reform Program Officer), Assistant Provincial/City Prosecutors designated by the Prosecutor, and two (2) Municipal Agrarian Reform Officers (MAROs) designated by the PARO.

-They conduct field investigations and case build-up, file complaint-affidavits with supporting documents, investigate all ongoing projects and conversion of agricultural lands, monitor the conversion situation in their areas, report to the National Task Force, and perform other related functions as assigned.
+They must investigate ongoing development projects and conversion of agricultural land, monitor the conversion situation in the province/cities within the province, and report to the National Task Force.

-They conduct inquest or preliminary investigations, recommend and file criminal cases against those involved in illegal conversion, submit monthly progress reports to the National Task Force, and perform other related functions as assigned.
+They conduct inquest or preliminary investigation (as the case may be), recommend and file criminal cases against landowners and developers involved, and submit monthly progress/status reports to the National Task Force.

 Analyze Cases Smarter, Faster